carlmcqueen/mcqueenAnalytics/src/pages/index.md

   - type: hero_section
     title: We approach our clients most complex questions with data driven  truth
     subtitle: >-
-      Our goal is to make data driven decision making and machine learning avaialble to all size clients and reproducible solutions the vehicle to get there
+      Our goal is to make data-driven decision making and machine learning avaialble to all size clients and reproducible solutions the vehicle to get there
     actions: